dayhaysoos/use-shopping-cart/CONTRIBUTING.md

 - Start the description with a capital and end with a full stop/period.
 - ℹ️ You can use an emoji, only before the Title-Cased Description.
 - Check your spelling and grammar.
+- New categories or improvements to the existing categorization are welcome.
+- Pull requests should have a useful title.
+- The body of your commit message should contain a link to the repository.

 Submit PR and wait for approval